danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

   - "The Code-Adjacent Power of AI"
 ---

-Hello Visitor is a small Rails app I run to power cookie-free page analytics, and search on this blog.
+I maintain a small Rails app to power cookie-free page analytics, and search on this blog.
 It's been chugging along for about five years.
 Like many solo side projects, it grew over time, and quietly accumulated tech debt I've never had time to dig into.
 Then I came across the [Thoughtbot Rails Audit skill](https://github.com/thoughtbot/rails-audit-thoughtbot), a Claude Skill that walks a Rails codebase and produces a structured audit report against Thoughtbot's best practices.

 This post walks through a few of the findings the audit caught, and a workflow I developed to turn the markdown report into prioritized GitHub issues so improvements can be tackled one at a time.